JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

     The recursive server retrieves the A record for dyn.com from the authoritative name servers and stores the record in its local cache.
     * Step 7: Receive the answer.
     Armed with the answer, recursive server returns the A record back to your computer.
 Your computer stores the record in its cache, reads the IP address from the record, then passes this information to your browser.
 The browser then opens a connection to the webserver and receives the website.
+* What's the DNS record type for IPv6 entries?
+An AAAA (pronounced quad A) record is a DNS record that maps to an IPv6 address.
+AAAA records are available for customers using the No-IP Plus Managed DNS service.
+Currently, IP addresses are based on version 4 of the internet protocol, where there are 4 sets of numbers ranging from 0-255.
+For example (127.198.30.245).
+IPv6 has a much larger address space where there are 8 sets ranging from 0000-FFFF.
+For example (2001:0db8:0000:0000:0000:0000:1428:57ab).
 ### 5. What is a Proxy Server and how do they protect the computer network?
 * For data transmission, IP addresses are required and even DNS uses IP addresses to route to the correct website.
 It means without the knowledge of correct and actual IP addresses it is not possible to identify the physical location of the network.
 * Proxy Servers prevent external users who are unauthorized to access such IP addresses of the internal network.
 The Proxy Server makes the computer network virtually invisible to the external users.